eosfor/PSGraph/README.md

 ### What is this repository for? ###

-* Quick summary

-Creation of PS module wrapper for QuickGraph.
-The idea is to have a tool to analyze dependencies of objects in a scripted way
+The idea is to have a tool to analyze dependencies of objects in a scripted way.
+This module is a wrapper on [QuickGraph](https://quickgraph.codeplex.com/) library

 ### Documentation
 [Documentaion is here](https://github.com/eosfor/PSGraph/wiki)